Dodging a Colonoscopy?

 Colorectal cancer is the #2 cancer killer of both men and women.
 This same cancer is up to 90% preventable with appropriate screening.
 Colonoscopies are safe, effective, and easy.

-"People always laugh when I say easy, but literally you feel nothing," Murrell said.
+"People always laugh when I say it's easy, but literally you feel nothing," Murrell said.

 Patients are usually asleep for the procedure, and when they wake up, they'll often ask Murrell what he found.

 "Most of the time, when done appropriately, my answer is ‘I found a polyp, and guess what?
 We prevented cancer today.’"